 Bonjour!
-During my first few weeks in Paris with CEA, I have been learning how to navigate the city in the midst of the longest Paris train strike in modern history.
+During my first few weeks studying abroad in Paris with CEA, I have been learning how to navigate the city in the midst of the longest Paris train strike in modern history.
 I have slowly been figuring how to get from one arrondissement (neighborhood) to the next, and here I will share what I’ve learned so far!

 Probably the most popular form of public transportation in Paris is the metro, made up of 14 lines that go throughout the city.
 In general, these are the most effective way to commute throughout the city.
 However, as the strike has continued into January, many of the metro lines are either closed, operating at a lower frequency, or only run during certain hours.
-The easiest way for me to travel from my apartment (14th arrondissement) to the CEA study center (3rd arrondissement) is by metro, but the line only works during peak travel hours.
+The easiest way for me to travel from my apartment (14th arrondissement) to the CEA study abroad center (3rd arrondissement) is by metro, but the line only works during peak travel hours.
 Although I can commute easily in the morning to get to class, getting home is a different story, and I often turn to a different way!

 The RER is another form of train transportation in the city.
 Although similar to the metro, it has fewer stations in Paris and is more concentrated to the suburbs.
 I usually take the RER during the day back to my apartment from CEA, and I’ve found it to be useful but much more crowded and a longer journey.

 Probably my least favorite form of transportation so far, the bus system here tends to be crowded and take the longest amount of time to travel from one place to another.
 However, it does run consistently and for a longer time than the RER, and is useful when heading home after dinner out in a different area of Paris.

 When all else fails, you can always walk to your destination!
 This may or may not be feasible depending on where you are and where you want to go.
 Although I could probably walk the 3.4 miles (62 minutes) to the CEA center every day, it may not be the most efficient way to travel.